Al-Meehan/juma-api/README.md

 2. For the juma-api to communicate with the Juma Editor, you need to specify the path to the Juma Editor base directory.
    Open the "../juma-api/index.php" file and specify the path of the Juma Editor base directory for the "$path_to_juma_base" variable.
-	 For example, if Juma Editor is located at "/home/user1/" then then the following should be specified: "$path_to_juma_base = '/home/user1/Juma/juma-uplift-master/';".
+	 For example, if Juma Editor is located at "/home/user1/" then the following should be specified: "$path_to_juma_base = '/home/user1/Juma/juma-uplift-master/';".

 ## Usage of the juma-api